fanoframework/fanoframework.github.io/working-with-controllers/index.md

 `TMethodRequestHandler` and `TFuncRequestHandler` class.
 They implement `IRequestHandler` interface.

 ### TAbstractController
-[`TAbstractController` is an abstract class](https://github.com/fanoframework/fano/blob/master/src/Mvc/Controllers/AbstractControllerImpl.pas).
+`TAbstractController` is an abstract class.
 You need to derive and implements its `handleRequest()` method to be able to use it.
+[View TAbstractController source code](https://github.com/fanoframework/fano/blob/master/src/Mvc/Controllers/AbstractControllerImpl.pas).

 ```
 unit MyController;